Normal Testosterone Levels In Men: The Definitive Guide

-What are normal testosterone levels in men?
+What is a normal testosterone level in men?

-Understanding The 3 Different Types of Testosterone
+Understanding The 3 Types of Testosterone

 1. SHBG-Bound Testosterone

 SHBG is a carrier protein that binds to and transports sex hormones (estrogens and androgens).
 Your body only needs a little bit of these sex hormones at any given moment, and the purpose of SHBG is to safeguard them so that they are not metabolized by the body too quickly.

 SHBG has a high binding affinity for testosterone.

 SHBG-bound testosterone is considered biologically inactive, i.e. it is unable to exert an influence.

 SHBG and Free Testosterone